scverse/scvi-tools-site/src/pages/get_started.md

 ## Methods developer toolkit

 `scvi-tools` is a high-level probabilistic programming package especially developped for single-cell omics data.
 We hope it will empower method developers and help them focus on building fruitful models.
 To achieve this, we host black-box primitives for loading data from [AnnData](https://anndata.readthedocs.io/en/latest/), black-box training procedures using [PyTorch Lightning](https://www.pytorchlightning.ai/), and optionally provides automatic inference recipes based on [Pyro](https://pyro.ai/).
 We currently support many optimization-based inference procedures including SVI, AEVB, MAP, MLE and EM.
 To learn more about the developer toolkit, please visit our [tutorials](https://docs.scvi-tools.org/en/latest/user_guide/index.html).
 We also provide an example [skeleton](https://github.com/YosefLab/scvi-tools-skeleton/) implementation of a basic scVI in PyTorch and Pyro as an independant package based off `scvi-tools`.
 If you wish to add an implementation of your algorithm in scvi-tools, please post a [GitHub issue](https://github.com/YosefLab/scvi-tools/issues) to reach out to us.

-## Resources

-- Tutorials, API reference, and advanced installation guides are available in the [docs](https://docs.scvi-tools.org/en/stable/).
--  For discussion of usage, checkout out our [forum](https://discourse.scvi-tools.org/).
--  For immediate public chat with the developers, come talk to us on [Gitter](https://gitter.im/scvi-tools/).
--  For a skeleton of implementation of a new model in scvi-tools, refer to our [template repository](https://github.com/YosefLab/scvi-tools-skeleton/)
--  To report bugs, make an issue on [GitHub](https://github.com/YosefLab/scvi-tools/issues).